Best 8-Foot Pool Tables in 2026: The Home Standard

 The cheapest 8-foot table worth owning.
 Comes with everything you need to start playing the day it arrives.

 Same manufacturer as the 7-foot version we recommended for budget buyers.
 The 8-foot Trueshot adds 12 inches of playing surface and about 30 lbs.
 MDF bed plays level for 2-3 years of weekly use before you start noticing dead spots near the center.
 The K-55 rubber gives soft rebounds (fine for casual play, frustrating for bank shots).
-Includes cues, ball set, rack, brush, and chalk.
+The package comes with a full set of cues and accessories.
 For a first table or a table that sees action at parties rather than practice sessions, it works.
 For anything beyond that, keep scrolling.

 Check Price on Amazon →